 There are some known issues with feeder blocks, however.
 One of which is it makes you unable to control how much your fish will eat.
 Overfeeding your fish is dangerous because some will keep eating as long as they can see food.

 Another challenge with feeder blocks is that they can rot and decompose if you leave them in a tank for too long, creating ammonia in the water.
-Ammonia is hazardous for betta fish, even if it’s in small quantities, and it may be too much for your filter to clean quickly.
+Ammonia is hazardous for betta fish, even if it’s in small quantities, and it may be too much for your

 How To Prepare Your Tank Before Traveling